How to Bid

 Bidding quick and simple, just sign up to bid on any lot, and you are ready to go.

-How to bid on a vehicle offered for sale
+How to bid on a vehicle

 General bidding requirements